Improved invariant polytope algorithm and applications: Applications and numerical results

 \subsection{Capacity of codes with forbidden difference sets}

 In some electromagnetic recording systems, the bit error rate is often dominated by a small set of certain \emph{forbidden difference patterns} $D$.
 Thus, one needs to construct sets of allowed words with values in $\{0,1\}$, all of whose possible differences do not yield such a forbidden pattern.
 Clearly, one wants codes which constrain the number of all possible patterns as least as possible.
 We are interested in how constraining a given forbidden difference pattern is, which we denote as the \emph{capacity} $\operatorname{cap} D\in[0,\ 1]$.
 The larger the capacity, the better.
 This problem can be expressed in terms of the $\JSR$ of a finite set of matrices.
-See~\cite{MOS01} for a more details.

-The occurring matrices in this application only have entries in $\{0,1\}$, but their dimension, as well as the number of matrices increases exponentially with the length of the forbidden difference patterns.
+See~\cite{MOS01} for more details.
+The occurring matrices in this application only have entries in $\{0,1\}$, but their dimension, as well as the number of matrices increases exponentially with the length of the forbidden difference patterns, e.g.\ for [0]{\!\text{ \scalebox{0.9}{\raisebox{0.25 ex}{1}}}} [0]{\!\text{ \scalebox{0.9}{\raisebox{0.25 ex}{0}}}} $D=\{\nn\pp\mm\}$ the capacity of $D$ is given by

-We use the modified polytope algorithm to compute the capacities for the forbidden difference patterns $D$ taken from~\cite[p.
+We use the modified invariant polytope algorithm to compute the capacities for the forbidden difference patterns $D$ taken from~\cite[p.
 10]{MOS01}, \cite[Table~1]{BC11}, \cite[p.
 6]{BJP06} and for difference sets with the additional symbol $\ppmm$, denoting $+1$ and $-1$, discussed in~\cite[Section v]{BJP06}.
 Nearly all of these capacities were not known exactly before.

 For most difference sets $D$, there are several s.m.p.s., that not only share the same leading eigenvalue but also the same eigenvector.
-Due to this reason, algorithm~\ref{alg_modinvpoly} sometimes only gives a bound for the $\JSR$ up to the accuracy in which we can compute the norms $\|\tilde{A_j} v\|_{\coast W}$.
-We implemented the Matlab routine \texttt{codecapacity}~\cite{Mej} which computes the set of matrices needed for the $\JSR$ computation for a given difference set $D$.
+Due to this reason, the modified invariant polytope algorithm~\ref{alg_modinvpoly} sometimes only gives a bound for the $\JSR$ up to the accuracy in which we can compute the norms $\|\tilde{A_j} v\|_{\coast W}$.
+We implemented the Matlab routine \texttt{codecapacity} which computes the set of matrices needed for the $\JSR$ computation for a given difference set $D$.
 It works for reasonably small difference sets, and theoretically also for difference words with entries in $\{-K,\ldots,K\}$, $K\in\NN$.

 The exact computation of the capacity using the modified invariant polytope algorithm~\ref{alg_modinvpoly} was only possible if we used the estimates for the Minkowski norm in Lemma~\ref{thm_estimate_1_pos}~\eqref{thm_estimate_1}, which reduced the norms to be computed by a factor of 100.